polterguy/polterguy.github.io/index.md

 ![Screenshot of Endpoint Generator allowing you to generate CRUD apps wrapping your database of choice](/images/backend-crud.jpg)

-The Endpoint Generator takes care of left joins, referential integrity, validators, authentication, and authorisation - While allowing you to declaratively tell it how to generate your API.
-It also allows you to publish web socket messages as endpoints are invoked, in addition to having lots of additional features simplifying your life as a software developer.
+The Endpoint Generator takes care of referential integrity, validators, authentication, and authorisation - While allowing you to declaratively tell it how to generate your API, in addition to having lots of additional features simplifying your life as a software developer.

 By combining the Endpoint Generator with the [Hyperlambda Generator](/dashboard/hyperlambda-generator/) and an AI agent connected over MCP, you can create entire backends straight from natural language.